vinceimbat/vinceimbat/content/metalearning.md

   - thoughts/metalearning
 tags:
   - thoughts
-  - seedlings
+  - evergreens
 ---
 Metalearning means learning about learning.
 We perform metalearning to create a personalized plan for a [[self-directed learning]] project ([[ultralearning]]).
 Metalearning prevents us from getting lost or choosing a learning path unwisely.
 The more we practice meta-learning, the better we do it in subsequent projects (i.e., in gathering resources, time management, managing motivation, and building confidence).

 [[do metalearning by asking why what and how|Do metalearning by asking why, what, and how]].
-For an example of how meta-learning was used in writing, see [[james clear used ultralearning to improve his writing|James Clear used ultralearning to improve his writing]].
+For an example of how meta-learning was used in writing, see [[james clear used ultralearning to improve his writing|how James Clear used ultralearning to improve his writing]].

 # References